pauljeannot/SnapSliderFilters/README.md

 }
 ```

-### Snap buttons
+### Buttons

-You can also add some snap-like buttons with a simple target-action method :
+You can also add some snap-like buttons with a very simple target-action method :

 ```swift
 private let button = SNButton(frame: CGRect(x: 20, y: SNUtils.screenSize.height - 35, width: 33, height: 30), withImageNamed: "saveButton")